Dylan-George-Field/Dylan-George-Field.github.io/_posts/Finke/2022-03-25-Ride-from-Melbourne-to-Finke.md

 - Fatigue
 - Cold

-Kangaroos come to feed at dusk.
+Kangaroos will feed at dusk.
 This coupled with fatigue and the coming night cold may cause me to take risks to get to the campground on time.
 Packing some warm clothes will be important and knowing when to stop.

 There are few stops for fuel, water and a good rest.
 A good rest means a shower and a hot meal.
 I can camp in the outback if I need but I'd rather not.
 That's why the miles are so long.
 I can cut them back by taking highways and skipping national parks if I need too.